alex-crookes/havas-reddit/README.md

 - [X] Reddit Images not loading
 	Ughhh...
 They use some encoding - [this](https://old.reddit.com/r/redditdev/comments/9ncg2r/deleted_by_user/) fixes it
 - [X] Image in Cards is small (am using the smallest thumbnail)

+WONTFIX
+- [ ] There are @TODO Notes in the code...
+- [ ] Glide Module Annotation not found (would be fixed by using Compose only)
+- [ ] Fix layouts to be a little more "standard"
+- [ ] Implement a *proper* theme - While there is a Material theme, it's only really used in Compose - Would need a little more time to research Compose theming in XML to proceed
+- [ ] Placeholders for image loading
+- [ ] Add other decorators, such as DATE
+- [ ] Add other data from API
+- [ ] FileIO is only really used for Testing - Could move to testing, but this is useful for caching so leaving here.
+- [ ] Would add more tests, especially value based inspections (i.e. ensure values are correctly being set)
+- [ ] Add a TopBar with Back button via the Scaffold
+- [ ] Implement Navigation library - Would make the UI code even less coupled